Video Game Cruelty Potential / First-Person Shooter

-The original Syphon Filter had the Air Taser which, when used on enemies, would shock the living bejeezus out of them.
+The original Syphon Filter had the Air Taser, which, when used on enemies, would shock the living bejeezus out of them.
 And you could hold them in this state until they CAUGHT ON FIRE.
-Did I mention they would often scream horrifically the whole time?
+They would often scream horrifically the whole time!
 Also, this weapon is available from the very beginning, costs no ammunition to use, and counts as a STEALTH weapon.

 Caleb in Blood 2 can regain lost health by killing hapless civilians (who uselessly shield themselves with their arms and beg you to spare their lives even as you hack at them with your knife) and harvesting their life force.

 You're not supposed to be killing people in SWAT 4 (as the name implies, you are a cop), but there's no restriction on non-lethal weapons, so nothing's stopping you from hitting people again and again with beanbags fired from shotguns, pepper spray balls fired from paintball guns, tasers, flashbangs, stingers (grenades filled with hard plastic spheres instead of shrapnel), tear gas...